devgateway/www.developmentgateway.org/_posts/2015-03-12-iati-and-country-systems-data-evaluation-results.md

 created: 1426165799
 old_path: news/iati-and-country-systems-data-evaluation-results
 title: 'IATI and Country Systems: Data Evaluation Results'
-lede: Earlier this year, we announced a new partnership between Development Gateway and the French Ministry of Foreign Affairs and International Development to integrate IATI and Aid Management Platform (AMP) data in Burkina Faso, Chad, Cote d’Ivoire, Madagascar, and Senegal.
+excerpt: Earlier this year, we announced a new partnership between Development Gateway and the French Ministry of Foreign Affairs and International Development to integrate IATI and Aid Management Platform (AMP) data in Burkina Faso, Chad, Cote d’Ivoire, Madagascar, and Senegal.
 Below is an update on outcomes to-date; our next post will